jkkbuddika/kasun.portfolio/ml2/index.md

 categorical variable.
 For instance, if the categorical variable contains 3 categories, 3 binary variables are created.

 Let's employ label encoding for *Sex* and one-hot encoding for *ChestPainType*, so that we can see how each can be done.
 We can use the `sklearn.preprocessing` module for both of these.
-I encourage you to use `shape` attribute and track the shape of the array.
+I encourage you to use the `shape` attribute and track the shape of the array as you go through encoding steps below.
 See what you find.

 {{< admonition warning "Before label encoding" false >}}
 ```